-The Writer in Residence term lasts for ten weeks, from January to April of each year.
-The yearly application deadline is September 1.
-Candidates should have a substantial publishing record, including two books or the equivalent with a recognized publisher.
+The Writer in Residence (also known as the Kuldip Gill Writing Fellowship) term lasts for eleven weeks, between January and April each year.
+Candidates should have a substantial publishing record, including two books (or the equivalent) with a recognized publisher.

-Activities of the Writer in Residence
+Activities of the writer in residence

-- pursues his or her own writing projects
+- Pursues his or her own writing projects

-Writer in Residence Committee
+Writer in residence committee